SOP 7.8 - Gavage Techniques in Small Animals (Mice)

 • Forcing the needle can cause damage to the esophageal wall or force the needle into the trachea.
 If the animal is struggling, it may not be inserted properly and should be carefully removed.
 Allow the animal to rest before trying the procedure again.
 No more than three attempts are allowed.

 • Once in position, inject the fluid slowly to prevent it from coming back up into the oral cavity or rupturing the esophagus.
-If the animal starts to cough or choke, stop injecting.
+If the animal starts to cough or choke, stop injecting (do not attempt again for a minimum of 24 hours).
 Remove the needle and allow the animal to recover in its cage.
-Do not attempt again for a minimum of 24 hours.
+Monitor closely for the next hour, if there is any respiratory distress euthanize the animal (see section 5 below).

 • Once administered, remove the needle gently, following the same angle as insertion.